-The anti-dumping duty subject to this sunset review is applicable to unframed glass mirrors originating in or imported from the Republic of India, classifiable under tariff subheading 7009.91
+The anti-dumping duty subject to this sunset review is applicable to unframed glass mirrors originating in or imported from Indonesia, classifiable under tariff subheading 7009.91.

 THE ALLEGATION OF THE RECURRENCE OF DUMPING

 The allegation of recurrence of dumping is based on the comparison between the normal values and the export prices.